Class: SC.Binding

 Returns:

 Configures the binding as one way.
 A one-way binding will relay changes on the "from" side to the "to" side, but not the other way around.
-This means that if you change the "to" side directly, the "from" side may have a different value.
+This means that if you change the "to" side directly, the "from" side will not be updated, and may have a different value.

 Parameters: